Coursework requirements may be satisfied in the following ways:

 - Each Study Guide contains an overview and summary of all textbook chapters, along with a listing of important keywords (with definitions) and self-tests (with answers) on key points.

 - Study Guides include 4 unit exams equally spaced throughout the instructional materials, one writing assignment per unit, and the final examination.
+Students must take a minimum of two weeks to complete the course requirements, before requesting the final examination.

 - Doctor of Education students are required to complete 4 written assignments for each unit examination.